 Kristi’s experience as a small business owner shaped her understanding of government and its purpose.
 Too often, government is inefficient and ineffective, simply getting in the way of small businesses and entrepreneurs who wish to create jobs and grow our economy.
 Realizing this, Kristi decided to get involved to try and make a difference.

 Her service includes the South Dakota State Farm Agency State Committee, the Commission for Agriculture in the 21st Century, the South Dakota Soybean Association, and numerous other boards and committees.
 In the fall of 2006, Kristi was elected as the 6th District Representative to the South Dakota House of Representatives.

-Kristi quickly realized she could serve her district, and the State of South Dakota, more effectively in a leadership position.
-So in her second term she ran for, and won, the position of Assistant Majority Leader in the State House, where she served until 2010.
+Kristi quickly realized she could serve her district and the State of South Dakota more effectively in a leadership position.
+In her second term, she earned the position of Assistant Majority Leader in the State House, where she served until 2010.

-Kristi was first elected to serve as South Dakota’s lone Member of the U.S. House of Representatives on November 2, 2010.
+Kristi was first elected to serve as South Dakota’s lone Member of the U.S. House of Representatives in 2010.

 While keeping up with her Congressional duties in Washington, D.C. and work with constituents in South Dakota, Kristi continued to take undergraduate courses from South Dakota State University.
 In December 2011, Kristi graduated from SDSU with her Bachelor of Arts degree in Political Science.

-Kristi enjoys helping her daughters compete in rodeo and 4-H. She has been a 4-H leader for 14 years.
-Kristi is also an avid hunter.
-She particularly enjoys pheasant hunting on the homestead and archery elk with her brothers.
+Kristi enjoys spending time with her family and is known to be an avid hunter.
+She particularly enjoys pheasant hunting on the homestead and archery elk hunting with her brothers.